2025–26 Primera División de El Salvador

-The 2025–26 Primera División de El Salvador, also known as the Liga Pepsi, will be the 27th season and 52nd and 53rc Primera División tournament, El Salvador's top football division, since its establishment of an Apertura and Clausura format.
+The 2025–26 Primera División de El Salvador, also known as the Liga Pepsi, was the 27th season and 52nd and 53rc Primera División tournament, El Salvador's top football division, since its establishment of an Apertura and Clausura format.
 Hercules (Formerly Once Deportivo) and Alianza are the defending champions of the Apertura and Clausura tournament respectively.

 The league will consist of 12 teams.
-There will be two seasons conducted under identical rules, with each team playing a home and away game against the other clubs for a total of 20 games per tournament.
+There will be two seasons conducted under identical rules, with each team playing a home and away game against the other clubs for a total of 22 games per tournament.
 At the end of each half-season tournament, the top six teams in that tournament's regular season standings will take part in the playoffs.

 The champions of Apertura and Clausura will qualify for the CONCACAF Central American Cup, the third team to qualify is the team with better aggregate record.
 Should the same team win both tournaments, both runners-up will qualify for CONCACAF Central American Cup.
 Should the final of both tournaments features the same two teams, the semi-finalist with the better aggregate record will qualify for CONCACAF Central American Cup.